-Remark: If the rectangles in \mathcal{F} are not nearly equal then, even in the static case, the number of colors required by the best known CF coloring algorithm is close to \sqrt{n} [6] (see also [1, 7]).
-The intuitive reason that we can extend our approach and improve this bound for nearly-equal rectangles is the fact that if R and R' are two nearly equal rectangles whose boundaries intersect, then any pair of boundary intersection points lie "far apart" from each other, unless R and R' slightly overlap each other near a vertex of each (and this latter case is bypassed by the analysis, as then R and R' are placed in different subfamilies \mathcal{F}^i).
-In contrast, two nearly equal disks can almost overlap one another and yet the two intersections of their boundaries can be arbitrarily close to each other.
+Remark: If the rectangles in $\mathcal{F}$ are not nearly equal then, even in the static case, the number of colors required by the best known CF coloring algorithm is close to $n^{0.382+\varepsilon}$ [1] (see also [12, 2, 13]).
+The intuitive reason that we can extend our approach and improve this bound for nearly-equal rectangles is the fact that if R and R' are two nearly equal rectangles whose boundaries intersect, then any pair of boundary intersection points lie "far apart" from each other, unless R and R' slightly overlap each other near a vertex of each (and this latter case is bypassed by the analysis, as then R and R' are placed in different subfamilies $\mathcal{F}^i$ ).
+In contrast, two nearly equal (but not congruent) disks can almost overlap one another and yet the two intersections of their boundaries can be arbitrarily close to each other.